 Civil Rights vs. Civil Liberties

-If you’re unsure about whether or not a civil right or civil liberty has been violated, consider:
+If you’re unsure about whether or not a civil right or civil liberty has been violated, our civil rights violation lawyer Baltimore MD relies on want you to consider:

 1) What right has been affected

 For instance, as an employee, you do not have a legal right to be promoted to a higher position.
 This is because a promotion is not considered to be a civil liberty.
 However, as a disabled employee, you do have the right to be free from discrimination in being considered for an upcoming promotion.
 If your employer denied you of the promotion for being disabled, it may be a civil rights violation.
 A civil rights violation lawyer Baltimore MD knows can evaluate your case and make that determination.

 As another example, every individual has the right to marry.
 However, same-sex marriages are a matter of civil rights.
 If a same-sex or opposite-sex couple is denied a marriage license, for any reason, it is a violation of their civil liberties.
 Whereas, if a same-sex couple is denied a marriage license, it may be considered a civil rights violation.

 Do You Need Legal Assistance?

 If you believe your civil rights or civil liberties have been infringed upon, you should speak to a civil rights violation lawyer Baltimore MD clients recommend to gain an understanding of your legal options.
 Call the Greenberg Law Offices today.